Misara-Ahmed/Cardiology-Department-Website/README.md

 >
 * profile page
 >Explanation:
->it shows the information of each user in cardiology departement
+>it shows the information of each user in cardiology department
 >
 * Additional page
 >Home page, Devices page, About us, Contact us